 Need to Stop Itching?
 Try These

 - Hydrocortisone cream.
-This cream is easy to pick up at the drugstore and works for most people quickly.
+This cream is easy to pick up at the drugstore (see this version by Walgreens, $6) and works for most people quickly.
 It's hydrating, but it also contains medication to help stop any itching ASAP.

 - Colloidal oatmeal baths.
 If your legs or bikini zone are in desperate need of some moisture, opt for a nice soak in an oatmeal bath, which is sure to provide relief.
 There's a reason why babies with diaper rash and people with chicken pox soak in oatmeal baths.
 Don't let the fancy name confuse you: It's just ground up oatmeal.
-You can buy colloidal oatmeal at the store, or you can make it at home (as long as you follow a recipe).
+You can buy colloidal oatmeal at the store—like Aveeno's Soothing Bath Treatment, $9—or you can make it at home (as long as you follow a recipe).